-At the Fall meeting, all incoming students will need to select an elective to be a part of their Program of Study.
-Each first-year student will also be assigned a Committee Chair (please note that the Committee Chair is not set in stone and may change later in the program).
+All incoming students will need to select an elective to be a part of their Program of Study.
+Each first-year student should have an assigned a Committee Chair by this time (please note that the Committee Chair is not set in stone and may change later in the program).
 In order to complete their Program of Study, an elective must be chosen, by the student, and be approved by their Committee Chair and the Graduate Coordinator if the elective is not on the approved list.
 Please note that the elective chosen must be taken during the graduate program and cannot be a course from your undergraduate degree.

-Students can pick from the statistic graduate electives, listed on page 12 (Graduate Elective), from a 300-400 level statistics undergraduate course, listed on page 15 (Undergraduate Elective), or from a 300 or higher elective from another department on campus.
+Students can pick from the statistic graduate electives, listed on page 12 (Graduate Elective), from a 400 level statistics undergraduate course, listed on page 13 (Undergraduate Elective), or from a 300 or higher elective from another department on campus.
 Your Committee Chair must approve all options.
 If the class is outside of the Department of Statistics, the graduate student will also need to obtain approval from the Graduate Coordinator.